Assignment 11: Trickiest Parts of Project and Half-way Done

 - Implement the hardest parts of your app.
 Set it up so that when we run it, we can test it out and will feel confident that you can pull it off as the main part of your final project.

 Both team members should add a new button to their apps on the Play Store: "Trickiest Part."
-One team member will just call the Activity in the other team member's package.
-Your app should then have 9 buttons: About, Generate Error, Sudoku, Dictionary, Word Game, Communication, Two Player Word Game, Trickiest Part, and Quit.
+One team member will just call the Activity in the other team member's package (assuming both applications are installed ont he phone at the same time).
+Your app should then have 9 buttons: About, Generate Error, Ultimate Tic Tac Toe, Dictionary, Word Game, Communication, Two Player Word Game, Trickiest Part, and Quit.
 Do not add a new icon and launcher for this game ...
 It should be launched from the home screen of the same app you had for Assignment 1.

 This is a team assignment so you should pick which student's Bitbucket will be used for the rest of the course by the team and then use that (let's call it the primary Bitbucket).
 The non-primary Bitbucket only needs updating to add the new buttons for this assignment and the final project assignment.
 We will test by installing BOTH student assignments on the phone for each team.